r-pessoa/text_ranking/README.md

 # text_ranking
-Algorithm for processing subtitles and rank them according to complexity
+Algorithm for processing subtitles and ranking them according to complexity.